November 2, 2015

 An Exhibition at MOCA Examines Local-Immigrant Tensions in Suburbia

-An exhibition examines the fraught relationship between locals and immigrants in a suburban community in a Connecticut Chinatown.
+An exhibition examines the fraught relationship between locals and immigrants in a suburban community.

 Chinese casino workers in Montville, Connecticut, who must often trek to work, have found paths to make their commute easier.
 Some locals jokingly refer to this path as the Ho Chi Minh Trail (left), a military supply route in the Vietnam War.
 For the immigrants, equating a shortcut to work with the war might trigger traumatic memories.